Crouch End: Local arts scene

 Crouch End has a long association with creativity, and most famous for the Hornsey College of Art which was regarded as one of the best art colleges in the UK in the 60s but also famous for the 1968 sit-in that challenged the government's policy on removing art schools' independence.

-Since the 1970s, when it was a cheap area to love, artists, musicians, film and TV makers, animators and performers moved to the area.
+Since the 1970s, when it was a cheap area to live, artists, musicians, film and TV makers, animators and performers moved to the area.
 A 2016 article in the Evening Standard stated that estate agents liked to call the area "London's Creative Village", and that "ever since the heady days of student protests at nearby Hornsey College of Art in 1968, Crouch End has had an arty reputation".

 Cinema

-Crouch End has two cinemas, the independent Art House and the Crouch End Picturehouse.
+Crouch End has two cinemas, the independent ArtHouse Crouch End and the Crouch End Picturehouse.
 There will be a third cinema in the Hornsey Town Hall when it is finished.